jupe76/bmwcdapi/README.md

 The techniques to access the ConnectedDrive portal were taken from https://github.com/sergejmueller/battery.ebiene.de

 ### Prerequisites
-You'll need the credentials (username / password) for a ConnectedDrive Login and the 17 chars long vehicle ident number (VIN) of your car.
+You'll need the credentials (username / password) for a ConnectedDrive login and the 17 chars long vehicle ident number (VIN) of your car.
 Furthermore you need a running openhab installation and python 3.x .
 The script has been tested with openhab2.

 ### Installation